 That said, it’s certainly not a direct replacement.
 The same focal length can look quite different on different lenses.
 The fisheye does have a distinctive look that sets it apart from a more traditional wide-angle lens.
 The Nikon 14-24mm f/2.8G, for example, is constructed with aspherical lens elements that go a long way toward correcting for lens distortions.
-So that even though it has a minimal focal length that’s smaller (14mm), it’s maximum diagonal field of view is significantly narrower (114° vs 180°).
-That’s especially noticeable in the way that an aspherical lens flattens out the corners of the frames rather than curling them like a fisheye lens does.
+So that even though it has a minimum focal length that’s smaller (14mm), its maximum diagonal field of view is significantly narrower (114° vs. 180°).
+That’s especially noticeable in the way that an aspherical lens flattens out the corners of the frames rather than curling them as a fisheye lens does.

 Here’s an example.
 This first shot, taken in the Blue Mosque in Istanbul, was shot with the Nikon 16mm fisheye.
 As you can see, the columns at either side are noticeably curled, and the bottom horizon isn’t at all flat, so that people standing around me show up in the frame (which is something of a hazard if you’re using it for travel photography).

 This second shot was taken on the same camera from the same spot at 16mm on a Nikon 14-24mm f/2.8.
 The result has a narrower field of view, but you can also see the lens design’s correction at work to minimize the lens distortion.
 It looks much more natural but also doesn’t capture as much of the scene.

 Things to Watch Out For